 Once you have selected your site, you will now need to consider the right development pathway.
-We describe the development pathway as the process you will follow to obtain the right approvals to allow you to start operating your business.

 What is the Right Pathway for my Proposal?

-Through your site selection process, you will be aware of the zoning that applies to your site, and the constraints that may apply.
+Through your site selection process, you will be aware of the zoning that applies to your site and the constraints that may apply.
 This information will have helped you to work out if you need to lodge a Development Application (DA) or if your proposal can be classed as exempt or complying development.

 Exempt and Complying Development for Business

 The NSW Government has a system for smaller developments known as exempt and complying development – you can find out more here.
 This could mean you have a different pathway to manage your proposal – our ‘Do I Need a DA?’
 Fact Sheet will help you to understand this process.

 The Department of Planning and Environment has prepared information sheets for specific types of exempt and complying development that are relevant to businesses.